Live-in caregiver: Live-in caregivers vs family caregivers

 It's estimated that 4.2 million Americans have provided unpaid care to an adult age 50 or older in the last 12 months.
 The value of services provided by informal caregivers has steadily increased over the last decade, with an estimated economic value of $470 billion in 2013, up from $450 billion in 2009 and $375 billion in 2007.

 Family caregivers spend an average of 24.4 hours per week providing care, while nearly 1 in 4 caregivers spends 41 hours or more per week providing care.

 Caregiving can present significant financial burdens for families.
 For example, more than 60% of family caregivers recently reported that they had cut back on work hours, taken a leave of absence, or made other career changes because of their responsibilities.
 Half were late to work or had to leave early, and 1 in 5 reported that caregiving had resulted in financial strain.

-Family caregivers are also more likely to suffer from depression and anxiety, use psychoactive medications, have worse self-reported physical health, experience compromised immune function, and die prematurely.
+Family caregivers are also more likely to have depression and anxiety, use psychoactive medications, have worse self-reported physical health, experience compromised immune function, and die prematurely.

 The extreme stress experienced by many family caregivers is also considered one of the leading risk factors for elder abuse.

 In addition to daily care, professional live-in caregivers can be engaged for a few hours a day, or for several days a week, so family members may work part-time, run errands, attend to their own personal needs, or simply relax.
 Live-in care can also be arranged whenever family caregivers take a vacation or otherwise need to be away from home overnight.